NDA INFORMATION

 Here is a breakdown of where we see NDAs most often:

 • If you make a formal complaint about (eg) discrimination, harassment, benefits, equal pay, NDAs are often required before any investigation begins (i.e. as a condition of opening an investigation or participating in a mediation).
-An NDA is different from simply requiring confidentiality during that process; an NDA will silence you indefinitely, even after the investigation or mediation is done.

 • If you are bringing a human rights claim against your employer.
 Provincial Human Rights Commissions use template NDAs in settlement agreements.